The Message (2009 film): Plot

-Taketa (Huang Xiaoming) and Wang Government's intelligence chief Wang Tianxiang (Wang Zhiwen) need to identify "Old Ghost" in five days.
+Taketa and Wang Government's intelligence chief Wang Tianxiang need to identify the Phantom in five days.
 After the suspects are tormented by constant interrogations, they began informing against each other for their own survival.
 Increasingly horrific physical tortures are used as the interrogators become impatient, while the tormented suspects come close to losing their sanity.
-A tense game of "cat and mouse" ensues as the Chinese espionage agent attempts to send out a crucial message while protecting their own identity.
+A tense game of cat and mouse ensues as the Chinese agent attempts to send out a crucial message while protecting their own identity.